digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 no dependencies between commands.
-If you do have dependencies between commands, you can always wrap it in a choice in a helper template and call that via ``createAndExerciseCmd`` just like we did to call ``fetch``.
+If you do have dependencies between commands, you can always wrap it in a choice in a helper template and call that via ``createAndExerciseCmd`` just like we did to call ``fetchByKey``.
 Alternatively, if you do not need them to be part of the same transaction, you can make multiple calls to ``submit``.

 .. literalinclude:: daml/daml-intro-5/Restrictions.daml